 Allegations for theft are incredibly serious because it is considered a crime of dishonesty.
 If it shows up in a background check you may be unable to apply for certain jobs or housing.
 If you or someone you know has been charged with theft or larceny, it is in your best interest to obtain trusted legal representation.

 In some cases, theft allegations arise from a simple misunderstanding.
 No matter the circumstances, it is still your right to obtain a strong defense.
-The attorneys at The Benken Law Firm have years of experience with theft, petit theft, grand theft or other larceny cases in the Harris County area.
+Brian Benken has years of experience with theft, petit theft, grand theft and other larceny cases in the Harris County area.

 The Benken Law Firm is passionate about defending his client’s rights.
 Attorney Brian Benken wants to use his extensive knowledge and resources to help you obtain the best possible result for your case.
 Have peace of mind that you have an aggressive and skillful attorney on your side.
 Call Brian Benken at (713) 223 - 4051 for a free consultation today.